VlabDevNITK/exp-dml-signals/experiment/aim.md

-To acquire the ability to receive and understand Morse code transmissions of numbers.
+To acquire and understand the use of Ham Radio Emergency signals.